What xTool confirmed

 See the methodConfirmed status

-Four useful signals, one still-missing buyer sheet.
+Five useful signals, one still-missing buyer sheet.

-Official Reddit signal
+Official signal trail

-What xTool actually put on the record.
+What xTool has put on the record so far.

-Open the official Reddit updateThe launch window moved from Q2 to July-August.
+The launch window moved from Q2 to July-August.

 The important change is not only a delay.
-It is a more specific manufacturer-run timing signal: xTool says the O1 Omni Printer is now planned for July-August 2026, and the team is still trying to make July happen.
+It is a more specific manufacturer-run timing signal: xTool says the O1 Omni is now planned for July-August 2026, and the team is still trying to make July happen.

 xTool says the printer is close to mass production.